Students will build a stronger understanding of the key scenes in the novel.

 Allow time for students to post to the message board each day.

-The main purpose of this activity to generate interest and participation in the readings.
+The main purpose of this activity is to generate interest and participation in the readings.
 Consider giving participation points to students who contribute to the message board.

 Students work in small groups to analyze and dissect a reading, then report back to the class.
 This activity aids students in understanding complex material.